zilishen/documentation/content/mesh/guides/smi-traffic-policies.md

 If a Traffic Split is applied to the same service that a Circuit Breaker is defined for, the Circuit Breaker may no longer function as intended.
 This is because the Traffic Split changes the destination service to a backend service, not the original root destination for which the Circuit Breaker is defined.
 Therefore, Circuit Breakers must be defined for each backend service individually.
 {{< /important >}}

-> You can download our Circuit Breaker example here: {{< link "/examples/circuit-breaker/circuit-breaker.yaml" "circuit-breaker.yaml" >}} and the Circuit Breaker schema here:  {{< link "crds/circuitbreaker.yaml" "circuit-breaker-schema.yaml" >}}
+> You can download our Circuit Breaker example here: {{< link "/examples/circuit-breaker/circuit-breaker.yaml" "circuit-breaker.yaml" >}} and the Circuit Breaker schema here: [`circuit-breaker-schema.yaml`](https://github.com/nginxinc/nginx-service-mesh/blob/main/helm-chart/crds/circuitbreaker.yaml)

 Refer to the [NGINX Documentation](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#server) for more information about the `max_fails`, `fail_timeout`, and `backup` parameters, which are used for circuit breaking.